Boris Johnson rubbishes Brexit 'doomsters' in first speech as Britain's Prime Minister, as EU letter gets people talking

 His appointment was quickly followed by a tweet from European Council President Donald Tusk who said he looked forward to discussing Brexit plans "in detail".

-Lack of detail has been a major criticism of Mr Johnson's plans and the message was seized upon as a subtle dig and "seriously classy trolling".
+Lack of detail has been a major criticism of Johnson's plans and the message was seized upon as a subtle dig and "seriously classy trolling".

 MAY BOWS OUT